- Chart

 Positioning

 Carnival Corporation is the largest cruise operator globally by fleet size and passenger capacity.
-Its competitive advantages include its extensive brand portfolio catering to various market segments, economies of scale, vast operational experience, and strong brand recognition.
-Its scale allows for significant purchasing power and operational efficiencies.
+Its competitive advantages include its diversified portfolio of brands catering to different market segments, extensive operational experience, economies of scale, and strong brand recognition.
+However, its size also presents challenges in agility and adaptability.

 Total Addressable Market (TAM)